JohannesAbresparr/cat-photo/README.md

 On the contact page, the User finds my email and my phonenumber.
 They may also subscribe to a weekly email with commersial material.
-As the User surely have further questions and a newborn passion for photography, they will be eager to recieve emails with relevant likns.
+As the User surely have further questions and a newborn passion for photography, they will be eager to recieve emails with relevant links.
 I also assure them their personal data is safe with me.